Temple of Amun, Jebel Barkal: History

+After a military campaign into Nubia, Thutmose III founded the fortified city of Napata as the southern limit of Egypt.
+It was probably established on or near a prior settlement.
+Napata had religious significance because of its proximity to Jebel Barkal, believed to be a residence of the god Amun.
+His other major religious site, the Precinct of Amun-Re, took six weeks to reach by boat from the Napata area.

 Construction of the temple occurred in the 13th century BC.
 The temple's foundation probably occurred during the reign of Thutmose III, while the temple was shaped during his reign and that of Ramses II.
 Especially at the time of the Napatan empire, the temple was of great importance for the Kushite kingdom.
 The Nubian king Piye and subsequent Nubian pharaohs expanded Barkal's Amun temple complex, creating a southern rival to the northern Amun temple at Thebes.
 Although early Meroe rulers had their own capital, government officials took a coronation journey to the Amun Temple of Jebel Barkal.
 Here, the king went into the Holy of Holies, where he was confirmed as king by a divine oracle.
 In the years 25/24 BC, the Romans invaded Nubia during a campaign against the Kushites led by Gaius Petronius.
 He destroyed the temple and took Jebel Barkal from queen Amanirenas, one of the ruling Kandakes.
 However, the Romans were unable to make permanent gains and withdrew after razing Napata to the ground.
 The last large-scale construction works were by the Kushite king Natakamani, who restored some of the Roman destruction, enlarged the temple complex, and renovated the first pylon and other parts of the temple.